JWWeatherman/how_to_store_bitcoin/getting_started.md

 # Step X: Label and Tape Your Laptops and Drives

-Using a permanent marker write the word "OFFLINE" on both the outside and the inside of one laptop and the words "DANGER - ONLINE" on the outside and inside of the other laptop.
+Using a permanent marker write the word "DISCONNECTED" on both the outside and the inside of one laptop and the words "DANGER - ONLINE" on the outside and inside of the other laptop.